mavenlin/linmin/content/research/index.md

 - **Stage 2a**: With the online learnable $p(x)$ provided by stage 1a, find a solution to MDP.
 - **Stage 2b**: With the online learnable $p(x_{t}|x_{0:t-1})$, and the tools developed in Stage 2a, solve POMDP.

+> In all of Stage 1 and 2, stage 1a is the **most critical** step to escape the gravity of the deep learning paradigm (setup a architecture, i.i.d. data in, gradient out).
+The same has been proposed in the [Alberta Plan](https://arxiv.org/pdf/2208.11173.pdf), the 1st and 2nd in the list are the prerequisite of all the steps after.
+Although I disagree that the problem can be easily separable into continual learning with given features and continual feature adaptation.
+When the feature is updated, the supervised predictor would fail to work unless it is coadapted with the feature, which is a curse of hierarchy, when any layer is updated, all the succeeding layers need to coadapt.
+And the coadaptation wouldn't be possible without the usage of previous experiences.
+My alternative is instead to build a online learnable probability model, because information won't stay if there's no designed mechanism to retain them.
+I will write another post to share my opinions on the failure modes of various continual learning strategies.

 # Stage 3: Next level questions

 These are far away in the future, but just writing down my thinkings.